Computer Model of Tai Chi

 Biomechanics for Advancing Modeling

 Although the modeling concepts have been developed, there is a need for appropriate biometric data to guide these models.
-Praneeth Namburi has started doing some measurements that can be useful.
+They have been some of studies that do look at the biomechanics of Tai Chi which can aid in developing these computer models2.
+Praneeth Namburi has started doing some measurements that can be useful that we hope will be valuable in validating and improving the models.
 He is presenting a separate poster on his work.

 Index: Science of Tai Chi Poster Info